ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/clustering/replication/change-vector.markdown

 {PANEL/}

-## Concurrency Control & Change Vectors
+{PANEL: Concurrency Control & Change Vectors}

 RavenDB defines some simple rules to determine how to handle concurrent operations on the same document across the cluster.
 It uses the document's change vector.